Juego de maní: History

+Related combat traditions exist in Curaçao and Puerto Rico.
+In the former it was called Kokomakaku, and in the latter it is called Cocobalé (also Kokobalé).
+However, these are related traditions which should not be confused with Cuba's juego de maní.

 Form, techniques, and music

 Bouts feature a pair of opponents who follow prescribed dancing and fighting patterns, in a circle.
 In early colonial Cuba, maní involved a solo dancer who danced within a circle of opponents, who tried to strike blows as he executed various jumps and evasive steps.
 It later became a one-on-one form.

-Although not as gymnastic as capoeira regional, it is much more similar to capoeira Angola, and to l'agya (a.k.a. damaye or mayolé) from Martinique and Guadeloupe.
-The footwork is similar in theory to the Brazilian ginga, but has a more stomping motion.
+In some aspects, it is similar to capoeira, and to l'agya (a.k.a. danmyé) from Martinique and Guadeloupe.
+The footwork is similar in theory to the Brazilian ginga, but is more of a stomping motion.

-The combat system of maní encompasses techniques such as low kicks, foot sweeps, punches, head-butts, elbow strikes, and strikes with the forearms, knees, and palms, as well as the cartwheel.
+The combat system of maní encompasses techniques such as low kicks, foot sweeps, punches, head-butts, elbow strikes, forearm strikes, knees, and palm strikes.
+In also includes the cartwheel as an evasive technique.
 Each fight ends in a sweep, take down or grappling maneuver.

 Maní may also use weapons such as a cane staff (used similarly to those of calinda-style stick-fighting in Trinidad and other Caribbean locales), as well as knives, including the machete and double machete.
-The stick used is about the thickness of a sugar cane (whether made of that traditional material or not), and about 16 inches (40 cm) long.
 The original martial art form of juego de maní risked particular danger, because the dancer/fighter sometimes wore leather wrist covers, muñequeras, that were adorned with nails and other sorts of metal.

 The rhythm of the dance/fight is based on the rhythm that is played by the musicians, and accompanying musicians are expected to synchronize drumming accents with movement accents in the performance.
 This form was popular in Matanzas and Las Villas provinces and featured circling, competitive male dancing, which influenced non-combative, social dances that were created in Cuba, such as rumba Columbia.

 The music utilized in juego de maní is that of Palo Monte, or simply Palo, an Afro-Cuban religion.
 One of the most popular maní songs is "Vamos a la guerra si maní" ('We go to war if [there is] maní').